 SimpleMind Desktop is able to play back voice memos recorded with SimpleMind mobile editions.

 In SimpleMind you can choose between 3 relation path types.
 Select this in the Style sheet, mind map style or per relation.

 - Straight paths

 In free form layout drag a relation line to manually adjust the path.
 Use the relation toolbar to clear the manually adjusted path.
 In an auto layout you can only drag crosslink lines.

-Note for smaller mobile devices: Enable “Draggable relation lines” in Preferences.
+Note for smaller mobile devices: First enable “Draggable relation lines” in Preferences.

 The visual appearance of a Mind Map and its elements (topics, relations etc.) is controlled by styles.
 A style defines colors, borders, font size etc.